ThreeSixtyGiving/standard/documentation/guidance/prepare-data.md

 Any changes in content of the data in the **source_data** or **fixed_data** sheets will automatically be picked up in the 360_data sheet.

 The tool is colour coded so the **10 core fields** in the 360Giving Data Standard are highlighted green, and the **recommended** fields are highlighted yellow.

-#### How the formulas work
-The formulas in the 360_data sheet perform one or more of these actions to convert the data.

-- Map the source data to the appropriate 360Giving header leaving the content unchanged.
-- Change the format of the data.
-For example changing the date from 27/08/2021 to 2021-08-27 which is the date format required by the 360Giving Data Standard.
-- Combine data.
-For example to create an **Identifier** which is a unique grant ID from your system with your publisher prefix.

 For further guidance about setting up and using a conversion tool, please contact the 360Giving Helpdesk via <support@threesixtygiving.org>.